 1. Rewarding Loyal Fans

-Many professional football clubs maintain their loyal supporters through loyalty programmes, which reward them for their significant contributions to the team.
-These programmes often provide special opportunities for fans, especially children, to participate in memorable events such as becoming a player chaperone.
+Many professional football clubs maintain their loyal supporters through loyalty programs, which reward them for their significant contributions to the team.
+These programs often provide special opportunities for fans, especially children, to participate in memorable events such as becoming a player chaperone.

-Loyal fans are often recognised based on criteria such as season ticket ownership or maintaining a regular attendance at matches.
+Loyal fans are often recognized based on criteria such as season ticket ownership or maintaining regular attendance at matches.
 Clubs also extend these opportunities to the children of loyal supporters as a way of continuing the tradition of engagement.

 For example, the English Premier League (EPL) recently launched a #MyPLWish contest, offering exciting (yet undisclosed) prizes to fans in the United States, Puerto Rico, Guam, the U.S. Virgin Islands, and American Samoa, showing appreciation for its international fan community.